mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 \* = 4 controllers supported with Multitap, doesn't need Joystick-library

+If you use Linux and want to get more than 1 controller with Arduino, check "Linux and more than one controller with one Arduino".

 ## Short version
 - Get ATmega32u4 Arduino board
 - Connect joystick or gamepad to Arduino (in most situations soldering is required)